Licensed physical therapists may perform a variety of services, including:

 A qualified provider for purposes of the clinical review requirement must be a:

-A physical therapist may not delegate intramuscular needling and must remain in constant attendance of the patient during the procedure.
-If a physical therapist intends to perform intramuscular needling on a patient who the physical therapist knows is being treated by an acupuncturist or acupuncture and Eastern Medicine Practitioner for the same diagnosis, the physical therapist must make reasonable efforts to coordinate patient care with the practitioner to prevent conflict or duplicate services.
+If a physical therapist intends to perform intramuscular needling on a patient who the physical therapist knows is being treated by an East Asian Medicine Practitioner for the same diagnosis, the physical therapist must make reasonable efforts to coordinate patient care with the practitioner to prevent conflict or duplicate services.

 All patients receiving intramuscular needling from a physical therapist must sign an informed consent form that includes: